odemolliens/react-native-adobe-analytics/README.md

 2. In XCode, in the project navigator, select your project.
 Add `libRNAdobeAnalytics.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 3. In XCode, in the project navigator, select your project.
 Add `libsqlite3.0.tbd` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. In XCode, in the project navigator, select your project.
 Add `SystemConfiguration.framework` to your project's `Build Phases` ➜ `Link Binary With Libraries`
-5. In XCode, in the project navigator, select `Libraries` ➜ `RNAdobeAnalytics.xcodeproj` ➜ `AdobeMobileLibrary`, drag and drop your json config file `ADBMobileConfig.json` and check only `Copy items if needed`.
+5. In XCode, in the project navigator, select your project.
+Drag and drop your json config file `ADBMobileConfig.json` and check only `Copy items if needed`.
 6. Run your project (`Cmd+R`)<

 #### Android